brookebradley31/github.io/README.md

 _Analyst_ | _Incoming Full-Time: May 2026 | Former Intern: Summer 2025_

-* Selected as one of only three interns from the summer 2025 program to recieve a full time offer
+* Selected as one of only three interns from the summer 2025 program to receive a full-time offer
 * Created liability runs, summarized data, and drafted funding reports for pension plans with over $100 million in liabilities using Excel and proprietary software
 * Applied skills learned in actuarial math, liability calculation, and pension plan fundamental training to client work
 * Processed data, conducted gain/loss analysis, and performed funding and accounting valuations on 2 mock clients, and assisted with 5 real clients